 Whilst we’re in Austrailia, Sydney’s iconic Harbour Bridge is constructed out of Middlesbrough/Teesside steel, as are many other bridges throughout the world.
 So it’s Boro folk to be thanked for many of the world’s most impressive constructions.
 Industry is at the heart of our town, with steel, chemicals and ships all having been proudly produced in the region over the past century.
 You probably don’t realize it but Teesport handles over 4,000 vessels a year with over 27 million tonnes of cargo.
 Pretty impressive figures eh!

-Middlesbrough-based Teesside University is a huge (and growing a rapid rate) presence in the town.
-The university has a growing reputation for developing digital businesses particularly in the field of digital animation and for hosting the Animex festival.
+Middlesbrough-based Teesside University is a huge (and growing at a rapid rate) presence in the town.
+The university has a growing reputation for developing digital businesses, particularly in the field of digital animation, and for hosting the Animex festival.